pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

    ![image](https://github.com/user-attachments/assets/d66aaa2f-588b-4d68-85aa-65545b894325)

 9. In this example that part is `query_params_str_validations/tutorial001_py310.py`.
 Let's create another mental variable name called *old-tutorial-name* to refer to that part of the URL (in this case `query_params_str_validations/tutorial001_py310.py`)
 10. From Chromium Instance 2, Tab 2, navigate to *new-tutorial-directory*. (e.g. `.../query_params_str_validations`).
 Observe some .py filenames whose contents might be the code we see above.
-Find the filename whose contents match the code in the tutorial.
-Let's create yet another mental variable name to contain the filename we found: *new-tutorial-name*.  e.g. *new-tutorial-name* contains `query_params_str_validations/tutorial002_an_py310.py`
+11. Find the filename whose contents match the code in the tutorial.
+12. Let's create yet another mental variable name to contain the filename we found: *new-tutorial-name*.  e.g. *new-tutorial-name* contains `query_params_str_validations/tutorial002_an_py310.py`

-10. NOTE: both *old-tutorial-name* and *new-tutorial-name* should contain two path elements: `query_params_str_validations/tutorial002_an_py310.py` `query_params_str_validations` and `tutorial002_an_py310.py`
+13. NOTE: both *old-tutorial-name* and *new-tutorial-name* should contain two path elements (a sort of directory and a sort of filename): `query_params_str_validations/tutorial002_an_py310.py` `query_params_str_validations` and `tutorial002_an_py310.py`

-11. From Konsole tab 3, press Ctrl-C to terminate the currently running *old-tutorial-name*
+14. From Konsole tab 3, press Ctrl-C to terminate the currently running *old-tutorial-name*
-12. Execute the following:
+15. Execute the following:
    ``` bash
      cd ../../ # fastapi_learn_tutorial_user_guide
      ./clone-tutorial *old-tutorial-name* *new-tutorial-name*
      cd *new-tutorial-name*
      ./RUNME
    ```
-13. Observe that a new Chromium window appears with several tabs open:
+16. Observe that a new Chromium window appears with several tabs open:

      ![image](https://github.com/user-attachments/assets/b5097f1c-88b4-43a7-b31f-c56b0d0917ae)

-14. Observe in konsole tab 3 that *new-tutorial-name* is running:
+17. Observe in konsole tab 3 that *new-tutorial-name* is running:

      ![image](https://github.com/user-attachments/assets/da4811c9-3576-47e0-9b4b-015b23fe2bfb)

-15. From another konsole tab or from a kate terminal pane execute the following:
+18. From another konsole tab or from a kate terminal pane execute the following:
     ```bash
      cd ../../../ # david-and-dan
      git add .